AIgen/QOOB/README.md

 	function [intervals, coverage] = QOOB(XTrain, YTrain, XTest, YTest, nTrees, alpha, lowerQuantile, upperQuantile)

 Each input parameter is described below:
 1. `XTrain`: Training data features as a MATLAB matrix of dimensions `n X d`, where `n` is the number of training data-points and d is the dimension of each feature vector.
+This works if the features are numeric (that is they are not nominal/categorical).
+If there exist nominal/categorical features, update line 8 of `MATLAB/methods/QOOB.m` to use the `CategoricalPredictors` option of the `TreeBagger` class.
 2. `YTrain`: Training data output values as a MATLAB matrix of dimensions `n X 1`, where `n` is the number of training data-points.
 3. `XTest`: Test data features as a MATLAB matrix of dimensions `nTest X d`, where nTest is the number of test data-points and `d` is the dimension of each feature vector.
 4. `YTest`: Test data output values as a MATLAB matrix of dimensions `nTest X 1`, where `nTest` is the number of test data-points.